 One kilometre more and we arrive at our destination of Cala Galdana.
 This is a small town with a charm of it’s own.
 There are only a few shops and restaurants here but free, low-key entertainment is available in the hotels on most nights.
 People are friendly and the crazy golf is about as exciting as it gets.
 It was worth spending one evening here just to get a flavour of the place.

 DAY 4 – CALA GALDANA TO SON SAURA BEACH (10 km)

 Today is a short walk, just 9.5 kilometres, so we set off late and stop after just 2 kilometres at the beautiful Inlet of Cala Macarella where there is a small bar.
 White boats sit on the calm blue waters just outside the swimming zone.
 There were people diving off their decks and others snorkeling the rocks and caves around the foot of the cliffs.

 We swim, then continue past another smaller inlet called Calla Macarelleta.
 We cut through juniper bushes and wild olive trees as the dust path takes us through a forest and out again onto the coast for the final 5 kilometres.
-The surface here is jagged rock, as if formed from molten lava, but a path cuts across it and we come finally to Son Saura beach, our final stop.
+The surface here is jagged rock, as if coming from molten lava, but a path cuts across it and we come finally to Son Saura beach, our final stop on Menorca for today.
 We arrive an hour early so we watch birds while having a picnic before Xavier, our guide, arrives to pick us up, with some cold beers.
-We are then driven to our accommodation in Ciutadella.
+We finally got a ride back to our accommodation in Ciutadella.

 DAY 5 – CALA MORELL TO ELS ALOCS (18 km)